 I love color and my paintings are driven by color.
-My favorite color to work with is Yellow Ochre and it’s in all of my pieces whether either represented on it’s own or mixed in with the other colors I use.
+My favorite color to work with is Yellow Ochre and it’s in all of my pieces whether either represented on its own or mixed in with the other colors I use.

-When so many people see abstract their first thought is often “Oh, I could do that!” but when it comes down to it, there is so much more than goes into abstract that you might think.
+When so many people see abstract their first thought is often “Oh, I could do that!” but when it comes down to it, there is so much more than goes into the abstract that you might think.
 What drew you to abstract in particular?

 I felt drawn to them.
-When I first starting painting again I painted barns, cows and landscapes, but then one day I decided to paint an abstract barn and it just felt right.
+When I first starting painting again I painted barns, cows, and landscapes, but then one day I decided to paint an abstract barn and it just felt right.
 When I finished I knew, “If I do this I’ll leave representational painting behind.”

 I’m always curious to ask an artist if they listen to music or prefer silence when they paint.

 I do like to listen to music.
 When there aren’t a lot of people in the studios or my studio mate is in the studio I’ll play music either aloud or with headphones on.
-It’s usually pretty quite around the studio on Saturday mornings versus during the week when most of the other artists in the building are in their studios.
+It’s usually pretty quiet around the studio on Saturday mornings versus during the week when most of the other artists in the building are in their studios.